Encyclopedia … combined with a great Buyer's Guide!

 Dielectric Mirrors

 The most important type of mirror in laser technology and general optics is the dielectric mirror.
 This kind of mirror contains multiple thin dielectric layers.
 One exploits the combined effect of reflections at the interfaces between the different layers.
-A frequently used design is that of a Bragg mirror (quarter-wave mirror), which is the simplest design and leads to the highest reflectivity at a particular wavelength (the Bragg wavelength).
+A frequently used dielectric mirror design is that of a Bragg mirror (quarter-wave mirror), which is the simplest design and leads to the highest reflectivity at a particular wavelength (the Bragg wavelength).
+The reflectivity is high only within a limited wavelength band, which depends on the angle of incidence.

 In contrast to some metal-coated mirrors, dielectric mirrors are usually made as first surface mirrors, which means that the reflecting surface is at the front surface, so that the light does not propagate through some transparent substrate before being reflected.
 That way, not only possible propagation losses in the transparent medium are avoided, but most importantly additional reflections at the front surface, which could be particularly relevant for non-normal incidence.

 Generally, dielectric mirrors have a limited reflection bandwidth.
+(If that is outside the visible region, one may not even visually recognize the device as a mirror.)
 However, there are specially optimized broadband dielectric mirrors, where the reflection bandwidth can be hundreds of nanometers.
 Some of those are used in ultrafast laser and amplifier systems; they are sometimes called ultrafast mirrors, and they also need to be optimized in terms of chromatic dispersion.

 Laser mirrors as used to form laser resonators, for example, are also usually dielectric mirrors, having a particularly high optical quality and often a high optical damage threshold.
 Some of them are used as laser line optics, i.e., only with certain laser lines.
 Also, there are supermirrors with a reflectivity extremely close to 100%, and dispersive mirrors with a systematically varied thin-film thickness.
 They can be used for high-Q optical resonators, for example.